 - Facebook is the biggest social media platform.
 It started as a friend networking site but has quickly been a place for businesses to communicate with their audience in a less formal way than their website.
-Facebook provides you with a non selling environment – it’s all about personality, casual endorsement, being a proactive and responsive company.
+Facebook provides you with a non-selling environment – it’s all about personality, casual endorsement, being a proactive and responsive company.

 - LinkedIn is the business version of Facebook.
 It’s like a virtual networking event.
-LinkedIn helps you get in touch with others within an industry or across industry.
-Individuals share their professional profiles and for this reason the channel is often used to find new employment or employees.
+LinkedIn helps you get in touch with others within an industry or across the industry.
+Individuals share their professional profiles and for this reason, the channel is often used to find new employment or employees.
 You can also have a page for your business.
 On LinkedIn, the opportunity exists to be a trusted authority or thought leader in your areas of expertise.

 Media sharing networks